ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

         ![Mongo Server](securebuild-Images/mongo_vs.png)

-## Procedure to create a Secure Build virtual server (for building the digital banking application image)
+## Procedure to create a Secure Build virtual server to build the digital banking application

-You can use the same configuration file that had you created earlier for deploying the Secure Build virtual server by deleting the virtual server that was created (test_securebuild), and running the same steps as listed in the section: Procedure to create a Secure Build virtual server (for building the MongoDB image).
-The Secure Build virtual server thus created is used to build the digital banking application image.
+You can complete the [same steps](https://ibm-hyper-protect.github.io/hyper-protect-virtual-servers-hosted-trial/securebuild/create-server-hpvsdeploy/#procedure-to-create-a-secure-build-virtual-server){target=_blank} for creating the Secure Build virtual server to build the digital banking application image.

-Alternatively, you can also create another configuration file with the details of the Secure Build Server and create another virtual server, and use this virtual server to build the digital banking application image.
+After you create the virtual server, this server is used to build the digital banking application image, later in this trial.

+!!! tip
+    If you do not want to create another configuration file, you can delete the Secure Build virtual server that was earlier created (test_securebuild) for building the MongoDB image, and follow the same steps for creating a Secure Build virtual server .You can view the example configuration files at `home/hpvs_user/HPVS1221_Production/config/yaml`.

-## Procedure to create the digital virtual server
+## Procedure to create the virtual server for the digital banking application

-You will follow the same steps as mentioned in the section: Procedure to create a Secure Build virtual server (for building the MongoDB image), but use a configuration file that specifies the details that are required for the digital virtual server.
+The procedure is the same as the one you would use to create the virtual server for MongoDB, but use a configuration file that specifies the details that are required for the digital virtual server.

-1. Create the configuration file for the digital application virtual server by referring to the example `vs_configfile_readme.yaml` available in `$HOME/home/hpvs/config`.
+1. Create the configuration file for the digital banking application virtual server by referring to the example `vs_configfile_readme.yaml` available at `$HOME/home/hpvs/config`.
 This following is an example of the configuration file:

     ??? example "digital_demo.yml"